rameshgchavan/stb-crm-frontend/README.md

 This shows details of customer, STB and transactions (bouquets)

 - #### /`modals`/`CustomerModal.jsx`
-This renders customerForm
+This renders CustomerForm

 - #### /`modals`/`PackageModal.jsx`
-This renders packageForm
+This renders PackageForm

 ### Step to create project on local machine
 1. create: stb-crm-project folder into your drive